moshtix/graphql-api-definition/README.md

 </details>

 ## Query
-All queries can be found here (queries are used to read data from the API)
+All queries can be found here (queries are used to read data from the API).
+Click QueryViewer link below to see a list of all available queries.

 <table>
 <thead>